Skip to Content

 Instructions

-• Blend the cornstarch with 1/4 cup of beef stock and add to the pan, stirring until the sauce is rich and thick.
+7. Blend the arrowroot powder with ¼ cup of beef stock and add to the pan, stirring until the sauce is rich and thick.

 Amount Per Serving: Calories: 368.4Total Fat: 8.3gSaturated Fat: 3.5gUnsaturated Fat: 0.8gCholesterol: 86.2mgSodium: 597mgCarbohydrates: 32.6gFiber: 6.5gSugar: 12.1gProtein: 42.8g